svaustin66/boxmaker/README.md

 boxmaker
 ========

-This is an Adobe Illustrator script to create Tab-and-Slot Boxes which can be cut out on a laser cutter.
+This JavaScript code creates Tab-and-Slot Boxes which can be cut out on a laser cutter.

 Input, Length, Width, Height, and Material Thickness into a dialog.